An In-class Course

 Communicating and Building Your Digital Brand

-The rise of the digital economy has increased the importance of professionals understanding how to communicate through new channels.
-This lecture leverages relational communication and organizational rhetoric theories to demonstrate best practices for communicating digitally and building your own professional brand.
+The rise of the digital economy has increased the importance of professionals understanding how to communicate effectively through new channels.
+This session leverages relational communication and organizational rhetoric theories to demonstrate best practices for communicating digitally on an organizational and personal level and building a professional brand.

 Session 4: Change Management